Art Without Heroes

 Mingei

-The final section of the exhibition will consider 21st-century iterations of the Mingei movement and modern re-interpretations of its core values.
-It will also show how the term ‘Mingei’ has been reinterpreted and reclaimed by contemporary artists, including work by Theaster Gates which explores the spiritual and artistic dialogue between Black and Japanese craft traditions, a key concern of his practice.
+The final section of the exhibition considers 21st-century iterations of the Mingei movement and modern re-interpretations of its core values.
+It shows how the term ‘Mingei’ has been reinterpreted and reclaimed by contemporary artists, including work by Theaster Gates which explores the spiritual and artistic dialogue between Black and Japanese craft traditions, a key concern of his practice.

-Designed by Hayatsu Architects and graphic design studio Stinsensqueeze, the exhibition will be accompanied by a major new publication by Yale University Press edited by curator Roisin Inglesby.
+Designed by Hayatsu Architects and graphic design studio Stinsensqueeze, the exhibition is accompanied by a major new publication by Yale University Press, edited by curator Roisin Inglesby.

-Art Without Heroes: Mingei is produced in collaboration with the Japan Foundation and is supported by The Great Britain Sasakawa Foundation.
+Art Without Heroes: Mingei is produced in collaboration with the Japan Foundation and is supported by The Great Britain Sasakawa Foundation and Maak Foundation.

 Image: Hamada demonstrating in California 1953.
 From the collections of the Crafts Study Centre, University for the Creative Arts.